Inquest into a Wellington man's suspected suicide in secure unit begins

 They included overdosing on drugs and mentioning he had "had enough".

-Fraser said that on April 17, 2015, it was reported Fischer had been banging his head on a wall and had also damaged a bathroom.
+Fraser said that on April 17, 2015, it was reported Fischer had been banging his head on a wall in a bathroom.

 His mood appeared to be low and a nurse spent time reassuring and assessing him.